c11z/resume/Cory_Dominguez.md

 [**or, The Whale**](https://github.com/c11z/or-the-whale)
 NLP comparison between the original and an abridged version of the novel Moby Dick.
 Using Python and spaCy.
 Delivered as a talk at [Starcon 2019](https://starcon.io/talks/#or-the-whale).
 [**python.mk**](https://github.com/c11z/python-mk)
 A Makefile that contains the seed of a python scripting development environment.
 [**Comic Gator**](https://github.com/c11z/comicgator)
 A webcomic aggregator and RSS feed generator.

 ## Skills
-- **Design:** Proficient in web APIs, and data ETL pipelines
+- **Design:** Proficient OLTP and OLAP data models, and data pipelines with Airflow.
 - **Languages:** Proficient in Python and Scala.
-Basic in Golang, and Javascript
-- **Tools:** Proficient in Linux, Git, Docker, Nomad, Google Cloud, and AWS.
-Knowledgeable in Spinnaker, Nginx, and Kubernetes
+- **Tools:** Proficient in Linux, Git, Docker, Nomad, AWS and Google Cloud.
+Knowledgeable in Spinnaker, Nginx, and Kubernetes.
-- **Data:** Proficient in MySQL, PostgreSQL, MongoDB, BigQuery, and Redshift.
-Knowledgeable in Airflow, Hive, and Elasticsearch
+- **Data:** Proficient in Airflow, MySQL, PostgreSQL, Redshift, Hive, and Presto.
+Knowledgeable in BigQuery, MongoDB, Spark, Kafka, and Elasticsearch.
 ## Education

 **Alumnus,** [**Recurse Center**](https://recurse.com) **—** *February 2015 to May 2015*
 A self-directed educational retreat for software developers.
 **University of California, Santa Cruz —** *2009 to 2011*
 Major: Applied Physics (Incomplete)